How can businesses set up and accept recurring payments from customers?

 1. GoCardless – Direct Debit specialist

 GoCardless is perhaps the best-known British company specialising in account-to-account payments.
-When it comes to recurring payments, the platform simplifies the implementation of the Direct Debit mandate by removing many administrative constraints and setup obstacles, compared with other solutions.
+The platform simplifies Direct Debit mandates by removing administrative constraints and setup hurdles compared with other solutions.

-You can choose to manually send a payment link to customers, but the strength of GoCardless is its integration with many external apps and software for invoicing, accounting, subscription management, etc. You can easily add a recurring payment option to your favourite platform.
+While you can manually send payment links to customers, GoCardless stands out for its easy integration with many apps and software for invoicing, accounting, subscription management, etc. This allows you to easily add recurring payments to your favourite platform.

 Solution | GoCardless |